 This time the project didn’t start from the data

-In search of appropriate data I stumbled upon a recent publication in eLife.
+In search of appropriate data, I stumbled upon a recent publication in eLife.
 It was about human body temperatures across the last decades.
 The authors came to the conclusion that the human body temperature is decreasing over the years.
 While the publication uses nice statistical methods to prove this, I was more interested in the unique women and men who took part in the study.
-How would their personal temperature trajectories look like?
+What would their personal temperature trajectories look like?

 Let the user explore the data

-To make clear that these temperatures come from real humans, I designed clickable human pictograms.
+To make it clear that these temperatures come from real humans, I designed clickable human pictograms.
 A click reveals the respective temperature curve.

 Body temperature is complex and unique